This home has an orderly yard.

 Accumulations of rubbish such as vehicle parts, appliances, discarded household items, trash, branches and yard waste cannot be stored on your property (must be properly disposed of).
 The unscreened storage of materials not customarily stored outdoors in residential neighborhoods is restricted, including but not limited to: tires, construction materials, and household items.
 Broken toys and other miscellaneous house/yard debris must be shielded from public view or disposed of.
 No furniture designed and manufactured for indoor use can be placed in your yard, on an unenclosed porch/patio, or on the roof.
 These items can be a health or safety hazard, as well as an attractive nuisance for people and animals to disturb.
 View the Code (Sec.
 20-41 and Sec.
 20-42.6).

 Motor vehicles may be parked on any part of the property as long as the surface is improved with a material such as gravel, rock, concrete or asphalt and bordered to define the parking area.
-Only 40% of the front yard may be improved unless on street parking is not allowed.
+Only 40% of the front yard may be improved for parking unless on street parking is not allowed.
 Parking in front of a neighbor's house is not illegal.
 View the Code (Sec.
 20-105).

 In 2000, the Public Nuisance Ordinance (PNO) was established to remedy chronic "problem properties."
 The City considers a property a problem when city code violations occur on a regular basis annoying or disturbing others, and tickets were issued.
 The City considers property owners accountable for the use of their properties.
 After the first ticket is issued, the violator, property owner and property manager receive a letter from the City explaining the PNO consequences, and encouraging positive resolution so no additional tickets are issued.
 Visit the City Attorney's Public Nuisance Ordinance webpage.